beee33/weatherCLI/README.md

 :x:: Broken

 ## Install
-You can either run the program as a Python binary though the script, run it in a virtual envirotment with venv and compile it yourself without the instlation script(only usefull if you helping develop this software).

 <details>
   <summary>
-      <h3> Option 1: download instlation script</h3>
+      <h3> Option 1: Installation script.</h3>
   </summary>

-Depenencies:
+#### This script allows you to:

+- Compile it into one single program with pyinstaller using the latest release version or directly from the git and installing the compiled version.

+- Use the pre-bundeled program compiled on the latest release and installing it.

+- Uninstall the program and or configuration files.

+__These paths are used by weatherCLI__

+Program location:

+    ~/.local/bin/weather-machine/weatherCLI

+Configuration location:

+    ~/.config/weatherCLI/

+Dependencies:

 - python3
 - git
 - curl

-__Instlation Script:__
+### __Installation Script:__

-    curl https://raw.githubusercontent.com/beee33/weatherCLI/master/main.py -o install-non-root.sh
+    curl https://raw.githubusercontent.com/beee33/weatherCLI/master/install-non-root.sh  -o install-non-root.sh

 __Read script, this is optional.
-However you should always review programs before you give them access to your computer:__
+However, you should always review programs before you give them access to your computer:__

     less install-non-root.sh